Wumpf/indoor-climate-sensor/README.md

 CO2 measurement accuracy is independent of temperature offset

 As automatic calibration requires outdoor air every few days while the sensor is on, I disabled automatic self calibration and instead manually calibrated the sensor.

-TODO: Get forced calibration action upstream.
+(This requires esphome 2022.5.0 or newer which adds manual calibration to scd4x)